ArielDomchik/Lambda-and-API-Gateway-Deployment-with-Terraform-and-Jenkins/README.md

-- Lambda and API Gateway Deployment with Terraform and Jenkins
+# Lambda and API Gateway Deployment with Terraform and Jenkins

 This project demonstrates how to deploy a Lambda function and API Gateway using Terraform and Jenkins.

-- Requirements
+## Requirements

 This project requires:

-    AWS account
+-   AWS account
-    Jenkins server
+-   Jenkins server
-    Jenkins agents
+-   Jenkins agents
-    Terraform
+-   Terraform

-- Installation
+## Installation

-This project requires the following steps:
+To install this project, follow these steps:

-    Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-    Install Jenkins on a server or machine.
+2. Install Jenkins on a server or machine.
-    Install Terraform on the Jenkins server or machine agents.
+3. Install Terraform on the Jenkins server or machine agents.
-    Create an AWS IAM Role with the necessary permissions for deploying Lambda and API Gateway resources.
-I recommend least privilege approach.
+4. Create an AWS IAM Role with the necessary permissions for deploying Lambda and API Gateway resources.
+Use the principle of least privilege when defining the IAM role.
-    Set up AWS CLI on the Jenkins server or machine agents with aws configure and enter your key.
+5. Set up AWS CLI on the Jenkins server or machine agents with `aws configure` and enter your AWS access key and secret access key.
-    Label the Jenkins agents appropriately in the Jenkins UI to ensure the correct stages of the pipeline run on the correct agents.
+6. Label the Jenkins agents appropriately in the Jenkins UI to ensure the correct stages of the pipeline run on the correct agents.
-    Configure Terraform to use the Terraform Cloud backend for the state files(found on s3.tf).
+7. Configure Terraform to use the Terraform Cloud backend for the state files (found on `main.tf`).
 This is recommended for collaborative projects and to avoid issues with concurrent state file access.
-    Create a Jenkins pipeline project with the following stages:
+8. Create a Jenkins pipeline project with the following stages:

-    Build: zip the Lambda function code
+    1. Build: Zip the Lambda function code.
-    Copy The Artifacts between the agents (Using stash and unstash) Provision S3 Bucket and Lambda: create an S3 bucket, upload the Lambda code, create a Lambda function and IAM role Provision API Gateway: create an API Gateway and integration with the Lambda function
+    2. Copy the artifacts between the agents (using stash and unstash).
+    3. Provision S3 Bucket and Lambda: Create an S3 bucket, upload the Lambda code, create a Lambda function and IAM role.
+    4. Provision API Gateway: Create an API Gateway and integration with the Lambda function.

-    Run the pipeline to deploy the Lambda function and API Gateway.
+9. Run the pipeline to deploy the Lambda function and API Gateway.

-- Usage
+## Usage

-How to use this project:
+To use this project:

-    Make changes to the Lambda function code in /src/hello.js.
+1. Make changes to the Lambda function code in `/src/hello.js`.
-    Commit and push the changes to the repository.
+2. Commit and push the changes to the repository.
-    Run the Jenkins pipeline to deploy the updated Lambda function and API Gateway.
+3. Run the Jenkins pipeline to deploy the updated Lambda function and API Gateway.

-Note: The pipeline may fail if the AWS resources already exist.
-To avoid this, you can add checks in the pipeline to see if the resources already exist before attempting to create them.